lkhollman/CppND-Capstone-Snake-Game/README.md

 Checks current location of snake to help in placement of next food item, because food can't be placed on top of the snake.

 ## Expected Behavior and Output
-Pressing the up arrow on the keyboard causes the snake to go up on the screen.
-Pressing the down arrow on the keyboard causes the snake to go down on the screen.
-Pressing the left arrow on the keyboard causes the snake to go left on the screen.
-Pressing the right arrow on the keyboard causes the snake to go right on the screen.
+Pressing the directional keys on the keyboard control the snake on the screen by causing the snake to move in the corresponding direction.

 When the snake is guided to a food item it disappears (is eaten) and another is randomly placed on the screen.